fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 A neural network has several hidden layers to extract ("learn") features from the images.
 The very last layer is the one that classifies the image.
-In this case, we are classifying ten classes (ten digits), therefore the last layer has ten neurons, one for each digit.
+In this case, we are classifying ten classes (ten digits).
+Therefore the last layer has ten neurons, one for each digit.

 &nbsp;&nbsp;&nbsp;&nbsp;![Classification layer](./pics/classification-layer.png)

 Because we want to know what digit it is, we use [softmax activation](https://www.tensorflow.org/api_docs/python/tf/keras/activations/softmax) in the last layer to give us a probability distribution of each class.
-In the case below, the model is certain that the image is a number "2".
+The model is confident that the image is a number "2" in the case below.

 &nbsp;&nbsp;&nbsp;&nbsp;![Model classification certain](./pics/model-classification-certain.png)

-For other images, the model may not be so certain.
+For other images, the model may not be so confident.

 &nbsp;&nbsp;&nbsp;&nbsp;![Model classification not certain](./pics/model-classification-not-certain.png)